 The Bankruptcy Estate.
-Bankruptcy law reflects a balancing act in which Congress has established the rules for adjusting debtor-creditor relationships.
+Bankruptcy law reflects a balancing act in which Congress has established the rules for adjusting debtorcreditor relationships.
 The two main purposes of bankruptcy are to provide a fresh start to the debtor and to facilitate the fair and orderly repayment of creditors to the extent possible.
 See Burlingham v.
 Crouse, 228 U.S. 459, 473 (1913).
 To achieve these dual goals, the Bankruptcy Code first creates a bankruptcy estate upon commencement of a case.
 11 U.S.C. § 541(a).
-Section 541(a) defines the bankruptcy estate and contains a definition of property that includes all debtors' legal or equitable interests in property whether tangible or intangible, real or personal.
-Some property, however, is specifically excluded from becoming property of the estate.
-11 U.S.C. § 541(b).
-Other property initially considered part of the bankruptcy estate may be removed from the estate and reverted to the debtor through the exemption process.
-See Taylor v.
+Section 541(a) defines the bankruptcy estate and contains a definition of property that includes all debtors' legal or equitable interests in property as of the petition date, whether tangible or intangible, real or personal.
+Some property, however, is specifically excluded from becoming property of the estate, 11 U.S.C. § 541(b), while some property acquired post-petition is included in the bankruptcy estate.
+11 U.S.C. §§ 541(a)(3)-(a)(7), 1306.
+Other property initially considered part of the bankruptcy estate may be removed from the estate and revert to the debtor through the exemption process.
+See Law v.
+Siegel, 571 U.S.C.
+415, 417-18 (2014); Taylor v.
 Freeland & Kronz, 503 U.S. 638, 642 (1992) (Bankruptcy Code "allows the debtor to prevent the distribution of certain property by claiming it as exempt").